-Transaction Matching Guide
+Guide to Transaction Matching

 Manual transaction matching can feel like putting together a puzzle where you KNOW a bunch of pieces are missing, particularly when you know you may be dealing with tens of thousands, even hundreds of thousands, of transactions in a particular period.
 Missed, misposted, or otherwise mishandled transactions can delay EOM closing, cause compliance headaches, and erode stakeholder confidence in your operations.

 This is exactly why fast, efficient, and accurate transaction matching is crucial.
-In this guide, we’re going to get down to the basics to understand what transaction matching actually is and the specific challenges that finance teams can face.
-You’ll learn how automated transaction matching can solve them in minutes, and why Trintech’s solution is leading the industry with innovation and accuracy at scale.
+In this guide, we’re going to get down to the basics to understand what transaction matching is and the specific challenges that finance teams can face.
+You’ll learn how automated transaction reconciliation can solve them in minutes, and why Trintech’s solution is leading the industry with innovation and accuracy at scale.

 What is Transaction Matching?